DamonOehlman/embellish-readme/README.md

 When updating the target markdown file, `embelish` will check for the presence of an `examples` directory in the current working directory.
 If found, it will then iterate through the child directories and include each of the examples in the target file.
 It will include two things:

-1. The content of any `README.md` found in the `examples/&amp;lt;example&amp;gt;` directory.
+1. The content of any `README.md` found in the `examples/[example]/` directory.
-2. The content of any `index.js` file found in the `examples/&amp;lt;example&amp;gt;` directory as a GHFM code block.
+2. The content of any `index.js` file found in the `examples/[example]/` directory as a GHFM code block.

 This technique currently works well for browserify friendly demos, however, more work is to be done to achieve compatibility with other tooling.

 ## LICENSE

+The MIT License (MIT)

 Copyright (c) 2017 Damon Oehlman <damon.oehlman@gmail.com>

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.